Home > Owners

 You will only pay for your share of what our contractors have charged us for any works carried out to your building.

 For Common Landscape Maintenance customers, we divide the total cost of any works by the number of tenants and owners in the area.

 The Association is responsible for recovering the costs to tenants through their rent.

-The Association charges a Management Fee to cover the costs of providing our Factored Service, which is £163.80 per annum (not applicable to Sharing Owners).
+The Association charges and fees to cover the costs of providing our Factored Service is £206.88 per annum effective 1 July 2023 (not applicable to Sharing Owners).